xitongsys/efs/README.md

 One *NameNode* and several *DataNode*s.

-NameNode has the users' configs and DataNode configs.
+NameNode has the users' configs and DataNode infos.
 Not like HDFS, it won't store the file metadata.
 So it can avoid the [small file issue](https://www.sciencedirect.com/science/article/pii/S1319157821002585) of HDFS.

 DataNode store the file metadata in [RocksDB](https://github.com/facebook/rocksdb) and store the file in its local disk.
-Actually RocksDB is used in [Facebook for metadata store](https://www.usenix.org/system/files/fast21-pan.pdf).
+Actually RocksDB is used in [Facebook for metadata store](https://www.usenix.org/system/files/fast21-pan.pdf) and shows a good performance.

 DataNode reports its status to NameNode periodically.
+So new DataNode can be added without stopping the service.

-The structure and permission of the filesystem is consistent with the Linux file system.
+The structure and permission of the filesystem is consistent with the [Linux file system](https://linuxize.com/post/understanding-linux-file-permissions/).
+For more, EFS supports to specify permission of any user/group to any file/directory.
+You can use `perm` command in the efs-client.

 The root directory is `/`.
-Every datanode handles different folders.
+Every DataNode handles different folders.
+No matter the DataNode is Windows or Linux, EFS unify the path format.

 For example,